 If you give us false or inaccurate information and we suspect or identify fraud, we will record it and may also pass this information to FPAs and other organisations involved in the prevention of crime and fraud.

 If you borrow from us and do not make payments that you owe us, we will trace your whereabouts and recover debts.

 This is a condensed guide to the use of your personal information for credit reference purposes.
-If you would like to read the full details of how your data may be used please phone our Customer Services Department, or write to Us at Pricing Department, Tŷ Admiral, David Street, Cardiff, CF10 2EH.
+If you would like to read the full details of how your data may be used please telephone us on 0333 220 2062, or write to us at Pricing Department, Tŷ Admiral, David Street, Cardiff, CF10 2EH.

 You can contact the CRAs currently operating in the UK; the information they hold may not be the same so it is worth contacting them all.
 They will charge you a small statutory fee.

 - Call Credit: Consumer Services Team, PO Box 491, Leeds, LS3 1WZ or call 0870 060 0550 or log on to www.callcredit.co.uk.

 - Equifax: Credit File Advice Centre, PO Box 1140, Bradford, BD1 5US or call 0844 355 0550 or log on to www.equifax.co.uk.